Eyevinn/openauth-pwd/readme.md

 </div>

 Password authentication service based on [OpenAuth](https://github.com/openauthjs/openauth) ready to be deployed.
 Uses a CouchDB database for the user database.
+Emails are verified using a verification code.

 ## Requirements